 Remote Control Schema

-To achieve remote control of MAA, you need to provide a service that must be an HTTP(S) service and provide the following two anonymously accessible endpoints.
+To implement remote control of MAA, you need to provide a service that must be an HTTP(S) service and offer the following two anonymously accessible endpoints.
 These endpoints must be HTTP(S) web endpoints.

 Warning

-If the endpoint is an HTTP protocol, MAA will issue a security warning with each connection.
-Deploying plaintext transmission services on the public network is highly discouraged and dangerous, for testing purposes only.
+If the endpoint uses HTTP protocol, MAA will issue a security warning with each connection.
+Deploying plaintext transmission services on public internet is highly discouraged and dangerous, for testing purposes only.

 Tips

 Please note that JSON files do not support comments.
-The comments in the text are for demonstration purposes only and should NOT be copied directly.
+The comments in this document are for demonstration purposes only.
+Do not copy them directly.

 Task Retrieval Endpoint

-MAA will continuously poll this endpoint at 1-second intervals, attempting to retrieve tasks it needs to perform and execute them in the order they are retrieved.
+MAA continuously polls this endpoint at 1-second intervals, attempting to retrieve tasks to execute and executing them in the order received.

 The endpoint path is arbitrary but must be an HTTP(S) endpoint.
 For example: https://your-control-host.net/maa/getTask

-The controlled MAA needs to fill this endpoint into the Task Retrieval Endpoint
+The controlled MAA must enter this endpoint in the Task Retrieval Endpoint

-This endpoint must be able to accept a Content-Type=application/json
+This endpoint must accept a POST request with Content-Type=application/json

-POST request and must be able to accept the following JSON as the request content:
+and must accept the following JSON as request content:

 {